Toloka/docs/en/guide/faq/pool-setup.md

 {% cut "How do I classify users as good Tolokers and poor Tolokers as they complete tasks, and ban the poor Tolokers?" %}

 You can create a task pool for all your Tolokers and create Toloker skills in it.
 In this case, you can open your tasks only to the Tolokers with the necessary skills.

 {% endcut %}

-{% cut "Why has the speed of pool completion dropped?" %}

-Possible reasons:

-- You've stopped the [main pool](../../glossary.md#training-pool).
-This could limit the number of Tolokers with access to the pool.
-Start the training pool again.
-There will be more Tolokers who can access the tasks.

-- The filters you set are too strict.
-For example, a strong restriction on a certain skill that most users don't have.

-- Too many users are banned.
-Ease the quality control rules.

-{% endcut %}